Columbia City, Indiana: History

-The first non-Native American settlers arrived in 1837 as a result of the end of the Black Hawk War and the Erie Canal.
+The first European ancestry settlers arrived in 1837 as a result of the end of the Black Hawk War and the Erie Canal.
 They were from New England - "Yankee" Settlers, descendants of the English Puritans who settled New England in the colonial era.
 They were primarily members of the Congregational Church though due to the Second Great Awakening many of them had converted to Methodism and some had become Baptists before coming to what is now Columbia City.

 Columbia City was founded in 1839, originally just being called "Columbia".
 The name was later changed in 1854 since there was already a city named Columbia in the state.
 Many public debates were held to discuss different names for the city, but it was later only reduced to two: "Beaver" and "Columbia City."
 Eventually, the name Columbia City was selected.

 The completion of the Pittsburgh, Fort Wayne, & Chicago Railway in 1856 brought rapid growth to the small town, and from 1865 to 1875 the population would have tripled.
 Columbia City was incorporated in the state of Indiana in 1888.

+The city's historic jailhouse was built in 1875 with an old second empire-style.
+It is known to be haunted.
+A new county jail was inaugurated in 2024.

 The Whitley County Courthouse was designed (1888–1891) by Brentwood S. Tolan, of Fort Wayne, Indiana.
 The building was added to the National Register of Historic Places in 1979.
 The Thomas R. Marshall House was added to the register in 1983 and the Columbia City Historic District was added in 1987.